ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/installation/upgrading-to-new-version.markdown

 - If you have secondary node running **only** for the duration of the actual update, you **don't need a license**.
 - If you have secondary node running **constantly** (hot backup), you do **need a license**.

 {INFO/}

+{INFO:Major version upgrade}

+In case of a major version upgrade (like 2.5 to 3.0) you need to validate the previous configuration before applying the upgrade.
+You will have better replace the old configuration file with a new one having options adjusted to the current version.

+{INFO/}